murchie85/gossipSimulator/README.md

 Corruption %
 +/- indicator for polarity
 Original/counter indicator for class
 Content indicator for type (person, object or event)

+## Contributors

+- Adam McMurchie
+- HaoYu Chen

+## If you liked this...

+Please consider giving the repo a star :) or following me!